Kate Welch OBE DL MA FRSA, Chief Executive

-Educated at the Universities of Leeds, Caen and Oxford, Fiona began her career as a fast-track Civil Servant in Whitehall, subsequently teach Modern Foreign Languages and working in the House of Commons, before joining Royal Mail plc.
-Fiona enjoyed a thirteen-year career with Royal Mail plc, undertaking operational, training and managements posts both at home and abroad, including Sales Sector Director and culminating in Business Implementation and Delivery Director on a UK-wide IT Programme.
+Educated at the Universities of Leeds, Caen and Oxford, Fiona began her career as a fast-track Civil Servant in Whitehall, subsequently teaching Modern Foreign Languages and working in the House of Commons, before joining Royal Mail plc.
+Fiona enjoyed a thirteen-year career with Royal Mail plc, undertaking operational, training and management posts both at home and abroad, including Home Shopping Sales Director and culminating in Business Implementation and Delivery Director on a UK-wide IT Programme.

-Fiona enjoys voluntary positions as a Visiting Fellow of Newcastle University and member of the Business School’s International Advisory Panel, a Trustee of Vindolanda, Chair of Northumberland based performance arts company November Club, a member of the Common Purpose North East Advisory Panel, Chair of the North East Advisory Panel for the charity Safe Families for Children, a member of the Local Governing Body of Northumberland College and a Trustee of the Kielder Observatory Astronomical Society.
+Fiona enjoys voluntary positions as the North East Institute of Directors Ambassador for Skills, a Trustee of Vindolanda, Chair of Northumberland based theatre company November Club, a member of the Common Purpose North East Advisory Panel, Chair of the North East Advisory Panel for the charity Safe Families for Children, a member of Newcastle University Business School International Advisory Panel and a member of the Local Governing Body of Northumberland College.

 Nancy Radford, Associate